 - 1. To access the Data view tab, navigate to Vaults view, and click the required vault. - 2.
-In the Show field, select the type of data to display: - Select Machines/disks/volumes to browse and search for entire disks and volumes in disk-level backups. - Select Folders/files to browse and search for files and folders in both file-level and disk-level backups. - Select Microsoft SQL databases to browse and search for Microsoft SQL databases in single-pass disk and application backups. - Select Microsoft Active Directory to find Microsoft Active Directory data in single-pass disk and application backups. - 3.
-In the Display data backed up for field, specify the time period for which the backed-up data will be displayed. - 4.
-Do any of the following: - Select the data to recover in the catalog tree, or in the table to the right of the catalog tree. - In the search string, type the information that helps to identify the required data items (this can be a machine name, a file or folder name, or a disk label) and then click Search.
-You can use the asterisks () and question marks (?) wildcards. - As a result, in the Search window, you will see the list of backed up data items whose names fully or partially coincide with the entered value.
-If the list of matches is too long, you can refine the search criteria by specifying the date or time range of backup creation, and the size range of backed up items.
-When the required data is found, select it, and click OK to return to the Data view. - 5.
-Use the Versions list to select the point of time to revert the data to.
+In the Show field, select the type of data to display: - Select Machines/disks/volumes to browse and search for entire disks and volumes in disk-level backups. - Select Folders/files to browse and search for files and folders in both file-level and disk-level backups. - 3.
+In the Display data backed up for field, specify the time period for which the backed-up data will be displayed.

+- 4. Do any of the following: - Select the data to recover in the catalog tree, or in the table to the right of the catalog tree. - In the search string, type the information that helps to identify the required data items (this can be a machine name, a file or folder name, or a disk label) and then click Search.
+You can use the asterisks () and question marks (?) wildcards.

+As a result, in the Search window, you will see the list of backed up data items whose names fully or partially coincide with the entered value.
+Select the required data and click OK to return to the Data view.

+- 5. Use the Versions list to select the point of time to revert the data to.
 By default, the data will be reverted to latest point of time available for the time period selected in step 3. - 6.
 Having selected the required data, click Recover and configure the parameters of the recovery operation.